sanket-pilane/SecureShare---Nua-Assignment/README.md

 ## 🚀 Executive Summary

-- **Goal**: Build a scalable, secure file repository that doesn't rely on third-party cloud storage (S3) for core logic.
+- **Goal**: Build a scalable, secure file repository that serves as a reference architecture for Hybrid Cloud systems.
-- **Target Audience**: Enterprises, Privacy-focused teams, and Developers needing a reference architecture.
+- **Target Audience**: Enterprises, Privacy-focused teams, and Developers.
-- **Key Value**: Total control over data, zero-knowledge architectural principles, and high-performance file handling.
+- **Key Value**: Total control over data with the flexibility to switch between On-Premise (Local) and Cloud (AWS S3) storage instantly.

 ---